Aleph-Alpha/pharia-engine/Slides.md

 * Currently we only execute one skill at a time
 * One inference request at the time
 * Anyone can deploy skills
-* No namespaceses for skills
+* No namespaces for skills
 * CSI is very limited
 * ...

 ## Vision

 * AI can write and deploy its own code in seconds.
-And it is sufficently sandboxed to be trustworthy.
+And it is sufficiently sandboxed to be trustworthy.